 I can still see signage about social distancing on campus - will this be removed?

 Yes.
 We are working on removing old signage and replacing it with new signage.
 Please bear with us as we complete this process.

 Am I expected to use the NHS COVID-19 app?

 We continue to support the use of the NHS COVID- 19 app in order to facilitate the NHS contact tracing process but it is left to the discretion of individuals to decide whether they want to use the app or not.
 NHS QR codes will remain on display at College catering and other pertinent locations so staff and students who wish to use them can continue to do so.

 At Imperial we have our own contact tracing process to follow up cases arising amongst our community.
 If you develop COVID symptoms or have a positive test result, you must report this to the College’s COVID-19 Contact Tracing Hub.
 Reporting to the CCT Hub is key to ensuring you get the support you may need from the College.
 It is also key to ensuring that we can determine and react to the level of COVID prevalence on campus, as well as identify and manage outbreaks in a timely and effective manner.

 If I have been 'pinged' by the NHS app, am I required by the College to self-isolate?

-Under government rules, those ‘pinged’ by the NHS COVID app do not legally have to self-isolate (in contrast to those who are telephoned directly by the NHS Test and Trace contact tracing system after being named by someone who had tested positive with Covid-19).
+If you are not exempt, under government rules, those ‘pinged’ by the NHS COVID app do not legally have to self-isolate (in contrast to those who are telephoned directly by the NHS Test and Trace contact tracing system after being named by someone who had tested positive with Covid-19).